BGI-biotools/stLFRsv/README.md

 **HQ.seg file**
 Include samples of high quality segment size in sbf file for statistics.
 **seg file**
-Include all segment size for each barcode split by `4294967295` in bam file.
+Include all segment size in bam file, split by `4294967295` for each barcode .
 **freq file**
 Include the possibilities that one barcode could cross a certain `N bp` gap without SVs for ALL and HQ barcodes.
 **sin file**